richb-hanover/Cutie-network-Quality-Test/docs/To-Do.md

 Ideas that have occurred to me.
 Some might be good ones...

 - Add navigator.sendBeacon() to tell the server that the window/connectionID has closed
-- Create a deploy-cutie.sh that pulls from repo, issues required build commands, then `npm run preview` (or somesuch)
 - Change latency chart Y-axis to 250ms
 - If web GUI can't initially make WebRTC connection, error message should be "Can't make WebRTC connection" not "Collection stopped: WebRTC connection failed"
 - See **Testing Ideas** below
-- Make `npm run build` work
-  - Need to understand @sveltejs/adapter-auto, adapter-node, adapter-cloudflare...
 - (maybe) Display a spinner centered above the entire page from the time of the Start until it's connected
 - Create a Docker container with docker-compose.yml for ease of remote installation
   - Add TURN server capability